resess/Slicer4J/README.md

 A simpler method to use Slicer4J is by using the wrapper python script: `scripts/slicer4j.py`

 You can list the script options using: `python3 slicer4j.py -h`

+Slicer4J uses up to 8GB of RAM.
+The tool will crash with `OutOfMemoryError` exception if the trace size is greater than 8GB.
+In that case, you can [change maximum heap size](https://docs.oracle.com/cd/E21764_01/web.1111/e13814/jvm_tuning.htm#PERFM161) allocated to Slicer4J by changing the -Xmx8g to a higher value (e.g. -Xmx16g).

 ---